-- The ABP Student Advisory Board reviews all preliminary proposals.
+- Student Engagement staff reviews all Preliminary Proposals.
 After all proposals are reviewed, they are returned with comments and suggestions to each potential project leader.

 - Those who have submitted a proposal are either invited to submit a final proposal, or rejected.
-Outright rejections are rare and most often occur because the idea is dramatically unrealistic, the idea is not civic-engagement and/or team based.
+Outright rejections are rare and most often occur because the idea is dramatically unrealistic or because the idea is not civic-engagement and/or team based.